Written by: A O’Neill, Licensed Pest Control Technician

 IMAGES OF BED BUGS FEEDING

-21. Another good image of a bed bug feeding and taking a blood meal from a person.
-You can also see the abdomen has become longer as it fills with blood.
+28. Another good image of a bed bug feeding and taking a blood meal from a person.
+You can see from this image exactly what bed bugs look like after feeding as the abdomen becomes longer as it fills with blood.

 BABY BED BUG PICTURES

-22. Apologies for the blurry image, but sometimes it’s quite difficult to get into spaces and get good photos.
-This close up image of an infestation shows nymphs in different life stages as their exoskeletons are visible.
+29. Apologies for the blurry image, but sometimes it’s quite difficult to get into spaces and get good photos.
+This close up image of an infestation shows baby bed bugs (nymphs) in different life stages as their exoskeletons are visible.
 You can also see two adult bed bugs that have had a blood meal as their abdomen is a darker color.

-24. This baby bed bug has fed as you can see by the dark color in the abdomen.
+31. This image of a baby bed bug shows it has fed by the dark color in the abdomen.

 After each feed, the nymph will molt and leave behind its exoskeleton, which you can see in the top right of this photo.
 Immature bed bugs will molt five times, each time moving into the next stage of growth (called instars) before reaching adulthood.

-25. This image below shows a cluster of bed bug eggs, nymphs, and casings that has been magnified many times.
+32. This image of baby bed bugs below shows a cluster of bed bug eggs, nymphs, and casings that has been magnified many times.

 A newly emerged female nymph will take a blood meal then mate and lay eggs around 3-6 days later.
 A female bed bug can lay up to 5 eggs a day and hundreds throughout her lifetime.